jochen-schweizer/express-prom-bundle/README.md

  * **3.0.0**
     * upgrade dependencies, most notably **prom-client** to 9.0.0
     * switch to koa v2 in koa unittest
-    * only node v6 is supported (stop supporting node v4 and v5)
+    * only node v6 or higher is supported (stop supporting node v4 and v5)
+    * switch to npm5 and use package-lock.json
+    * options added: includeStatusCode, formatStatusCode
  * **2.1.0**
     * deprecate **excludeRoutes**, use **req.originalUrl** instead of **req.path**
  * **2.0.0**